EmpathyApp/EmpathyApp/docs/intro/interactive-intro.md

 ### Procedure

-1. Register a caller on empathy app site by pressing "register" in the sidebar "meta" area
+1. Register a caller on Empathy app site by pressing "register" in the sidebar "meta" area
-  1. Enter a valid skype name
+  1. Enter a valid Skype name
   2. Enter an email address that you have access to

-2. Create a skype account with name "empathizer_{your-first-name}"
+2. Create a Skype account with name "empathizer_{your-first-name}"

   Log out before proceeding

-3. Register an empathizer (called "contributor" in wp) on empathy app site by going to the admin area and then choosing "Users" -> "Add new"
+3. Register an empathizer (called "contributor" in WP) on Empathy app site by going to the admin area and then choosing "Users" -> "Add new"
   1. Use the same name as in step 2 above: empathizer_{your-first-name}
   2. Use another email address than in step 1 above

   Before proceeding: Make sure you are logged in as an empathizer

-4. Go to front page of empathy app website and see the skype button/icon showing status
+4. Go to front page of Empathy app website and see the Skype button/icon showing status

-5. Verify that when hovering over the icon there is a link shown (in firefox in the bottom left corner) with a skype uri (for example "skype:tord_dellsen?call" or "skype:echo123?call")
+5. Verify that when hovering over the icon, there is a link shown (in Firefox it is in the bottom left corner) with a Skype URI (for example "skype:tord_dellsen?call" or "skype:echo123?call")

-6. Go to the "Email form" page of the empathy app website
+6. Go to the "Email form" page of the Empathy app website
   1. Fill in the caller name
   2. Fill in a number (number of minutes)
   3. Click send